ajmorton/advent_of_code/2024-pypy/Thoughts.md

 Yay sets!
 Always makes things easy, although it took a bit of thought to ID a solution to part 2.
 The existing code has to be pretty close to optimal.
 Maybe prune some inputs but I don't see this going under 1ms.
 Also yay the easy hack of just dividing part 1 by 3 instead of computing all unique sets.

+# Day 24 - Crossed Wires
+Annoying.
+The code pumps out 4 possible solutions, one of which is correct.
+Could've just submitted all 4 much earlier and finished much faster.
+Also spent too much time messing up the data format and needs to reverse endianess.
+The circuit is an adder, so `z(N) = (x(N) xor y(N)) xor (x(N-1) AND y(N-1))`.
+Ended up manually inspecting to find that my original answer was correct.
+Still some investigation to figure out why I get four answers.
+Probably an off by one somewhere.
+35 seconds.
+Slow